-- 4.2 Ensure each member of staff has read and understands the school's safeguarding policy and procedures.
-Child protection and safeguarding training, which includes an awareness of online safety, and roles and responsibilities in relation to filtering and monitoring as well as dealing with disclosures and managing an allegation process, should be provided at induction for new staff members. - 4.3 All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
-This should include the: - Safeguarding /Child Protection policy - Behaviour policy - Staff behaviour policy (sometimes called a code of conduct) - safeguarding response to children who go missing from education; and - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).

-Best practice would also see staff and leaders reading the Government guidance: What to do if you're worried a child is being abused which contains examples of the different types of safeguarding issues.

-4.4 Organise whole-school stand-alone Safeguarding training regularly (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and ensure that safeguarding is integrated into the whole school or college safeguarding approach and wider staff training and curriculum planning.
+- 4.2 Ensure each member of staff has read and understands the school's Safeguarding policy and procedures, including providing induction on these matters to new staff members.
+Child protection and safeguarding training, which includes an awareness of online safety, and roles and responsibilities in relation to filtering and monitoring as well as dealing with disclosures and managing an allegation process, should also be provided at induction for new staff members.
+Induction must include the school's behaviour policy and the school's procedures for managing children who are missing education, or 'unexplainable and or/persistent absences from education', as well as the staff code of conduct, and the child protection procedures, dealing with disclosures and managing allegations processes, the role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies).
+Best practice would also see staff and leaders reading the Government guidance: What to do if you're worried a child is being abused which contains examples of the different types of safeguarding issues. - 4.4 Organise whole-school stand-alone Safeguarding training regularly (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring) and ensure that safeguarding is integrated into the whole school or college safeguarding approach and wider staff training and curriculum planning.
 Training should be regularly updated, and all staff should receive regular safeguarding and child protection updates at least annually (for example, via email, e-bulletins, and staff meetings) to provide them with relevant skills and knowledge to safeguard children effectively.
 Arrangements should be made for members of staff who miss core training, e.g. by joining another school's training.